Content is medically reviewed by:

 Parkinson’s usually affects people over 60 years of age, but there have been found exceptions to this and some people have been diagnosed at the age of 40 and even younger.

-Parkinsonism is a blanket term given to a range of movement disorders that exhibit symptoms similar to the Parkinson’s disease.
+Parkinsonism is a blanket term given to a range of movement disorders that exhibit symptoms similar to Parkinson’s disease.
 A majority of people suffering from a form of Parkinsonism have idiopathic Parkinson’s.
 Parkinson’s disease or Idiopathic Parkinson’s is the most common form of Parkinsonism.
 Idiopathic essentially means that the cause is not known for the disease.

-The different types of Parkinson’s disease and Parkinsonism are
+The different types of Parkinson’s disease and Parkinsonism are:

 There is currently no cure for Parkinson’s disease presently.
 However, medication, physiotherapy and in a few cases surgery might prove beneficial.